France and Venezuela

-To date, some 60 French companies are established in Venezuela (against about 100 in 2008), in the form of subsidiaries, branches or representative offices in many areas of activity.
-Alongside the large dominant groups (Total, Alstom, Air France, L’Oréal, Sanofi-Aventis, Pernod Ricard, Lactalis, etc.) there are a number of independent entrepreneurs and SMEs.
+Some 40 French companies are established in Venezuela (compared with about100 in 2008), in the form of subsidiaries, branches or representative offices, in many areas of activity.
+Alongside the dominant major groups (Total, Alstom, Air France, L’Oréal, Sanofi-Aventis, Pernod Ricard, Lactalis, etc.), there are a number of independent entrepreneurs and SMEs.

-Our partnership is backed up by an agreement on reciprocal promotion and protection of investments (API) which came into force in April 2004 and is valid until 2019, and by sectoral cooperation instruments (energy, transport, social and solidarity economy).
-Venezuela, however, withdrew from the International Centre for Settlement of Investment Disputes (ICSID) in January 2012, over the issue of dispute resolution, particularly in the event of nationalization.
+Our partnership is supported by an agreement on reciprocal promotion and protection of investments (API), which came into force in April2004 and is valid until 2019, and by sector-specific cooperation instruments (energy, transport and the social and solidarity economy).
+Venezuela, however, withdrew from the International Centre for Settlement of Investment Disputes (ICSID) in January2012, raising the question of dispute resolution, particularly in the event of nationalization.

-Business France is active in Venezuela through a public service delegation (DSP) introduced at the beginning of 2012 for the French-Venezuelan Chamber of Commerce and Industry (CCIAVF), which is at the disposal of French companies to assist them in their prospective action, in close cooperation with the French embassy’s Economic Service.
-The same applies to the dynamic Section of the Foreign Trade Advisers of France, representing different sectors of French supply.
+Business France has operated in Venezuela through a public service delegation at the French-Venezuelan Chamber of Commerce and Industry since 2012.
+This delegation is at the disposal of French businesses to help them with forecasting, in close collaboration with the Economic Service at the French Embassy.
+The same is true of the dynamic section of French Foreign Trade Advisers, which represents the various sectors of French supply.

-Based on long-standing ties, relating in particular to culture, the arts, thinking, and research, French cooperation is driven by a dynamic of influence.
-The main focuses of our action, which is largely cofinanced, are:
+Based on long-standing ties, particularly in culture, the arts, thought and research, French cooperation helps to drive our soft diplomacy.
+The main focuses of our action, which is largely cofinanced, are as follows:

-– strong cooperation in higher education and research: PCP/RU21 and ECOS Nord scientific programmes; Masters 2 and Doctoral scholarship programme with the Gran Mariscal de Ayacucho Foundation (Fundayacucho) under the supervision of the Venezuelan Ministry for Science, Technology and Innovation; signing of a scientific cooperation agreement between the French Research Institute for Development (IRD) and Venezuelan Institute for Scientific Research (IVIC) in November 2012; opening of the Renault Venezuela Training Centre for Automotive Mechatronics in November 2012; cooperation projects in the field of new technologies (telecommunications, satellite imagery, etc.);
+strong cooperation in higher education and research: PCP/RU21 and ECOS Nord scientific programmes; Masters and PhD scholarship programme with the Gran Mariscal de Ayacucho Foundation (Fundayacucho) under the supervision of the Venezuelan Ministry for Science, Technology and Innovation; signing of a scientific cooperation agreement between the French Institute of Research for Development (IRD) and Venezuelan Institute for Scientific Research (IVIC) in November2012; opening of the Renault Venezuela Training Centre for Automotive Mechatronics in November2012; cooperation projects in the field of new technologies (telecommunications, satellite imagery, etc.);

-– promotion of the French language, assistance in publishing French authors’ works and support for the French Lycée in Caracas (Colegio Francia), which comprises two sections: a French section (of about 800 students) and a Venezuelan section (of about 500 students);
+promotion of the French language, assistance in publishing French authors’ works and support for the French Lycée in Caracas (Colegio Francia), which comprises two sections: a French section (around 800students) and a Venezuelan section (around 500students);

-– a significant cultural programme, implemented with the support of sponsors and a growing network of Alliances Françaises (7310 students in 2012) in ten cities: Caracas (four separate centres), Maracaibo, Valencia, Barquisimeto, Mérida, Porlamar, Puerto La Cruz, Barinas, Maracay and Cumaná since June 2013);
+an extensive cultural programme, implemented with the support of sponsors and a growing network of Alliance Française branches (7310 students in2012) in ten cities: Caracas (four separate centres), Maracaibo, Valencia, Barquisimeto, Mérida, Porlamar, Puerto La Cruz, Barinas, Maracay and Cumaná since June 2013;

-This cultural action is developing around highlights such as the Fête de la Francophonie (Francophonie Festival), the French Film Festival and the Music Festival, and by inviting French artists to take part in cultural events organized by the Venezuelan Ministry of Culture.
-It also focuses on major projects (Cine Concierto Casanova in 2011: cine-concert screening of the 1927 silent film "Casanova" accompanied by music by Georges Delarue and the opera Bolivar by Milhaud Darius performed at the Teresa Carreño Theatre, Caracas, in March 2012, which are conducted in close partnership with the youth orchestras system Sistema founded by the maestro José Antonio Abreu in 1975), and the big photo exhibition Raymond Depardon’s France at the Museum of Fine Arts in Caracas in 2013).
+This cultural action is developing to include highlights such as the Francophonie Festival, the French Film Festival and the Fête de la Musique, and invitations for French artists to take part in cultural events organized by the Venezuelan Ministry of Culture.
+It also incorporates major projects, such as the Cine Concierto Casanova in 2011 and the opera Bolívar by Darius Milhaud in March2012, organized in close partnership with the youth orchestra system El Sistema, which was founded by the maestro José Antonio Abreu in 1975, and the big photo exhibition Raymond Depardon’s France at the Museum of Fine Arts in Caracas in2013.

-– the development of cooperation projects in architecture and urban planning through support for Venezuela’s future Museum of Architecture (development of a partnership with the French Institute of Architecture) and for the rehabilitation of the pedestrian Sabanas Grande Boulevard;
+development of cooperation projects in architecture and urban planning through support for the future Venezuelan Museum of Architecture (development of a partnership with the French Institute of Architecture) and for the renovation of the Sabanas Grande pedestrianized boulevard;